 11 and a voice came out of the heavens: “You are My beloved Son, in You I am well-pleased.”

-12 Immediately the Spirit *impelled Him to go out into the wilderness.
+12 Immediately the Spirit *drove Him to go out into the wilderness.

 13 And He was in the wilderness forty days being tempted by Satan; and He was with the wild beasts, and the angels were ministering to Him.